-FIRST, DO NO HARM – every decision you make has a positive or negative impact on the ecosystem that is your property, your neighbors’ properties, your local water supply, and your community at large.
+FIRST, DO NO HARM Every decision you make has an impact on the ecosystem that is your property, your neighbors’ properties, your local drinking water supply, your community and property values.

 - ROBUST LANDSCAPE SUSTAINABILITY Organic landscape and design practices will give your plants the best chance to thrive in your existing soil, sun, weather and other cultural conditions, with minimal inputs of time and other resources.